glamdatasci/website/posts/original-project-brief.md

 - Planning
 ---

-!!! attention
-    This document was drafted before the global pandemic of 2020!
-Not only does it describe an early, and somewhat incomplete, draft of "The Plan", it takes no account of the wide-ranging changes to what's possible under pandemic conditions, particularly restrictions on travel and face-to-face meetings.
+**This document was drafted before the global pandemic of 2020!** Not only does it describe an early, and somewhat incomplete, draft of "The Plan", it takes no account of the wide-ranging changes to what's possible under pandemic conditions, particularly restrictions on travel and face-to-face meetings.
 I'm publishing it for reasons of openness, to show how planning has progressed.
+{: .alert .alert-warning }

 [TOC]